Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012: Repeal

 Labour MSP James Kelly introduced the Offensive Behaviour at Football and Threatening Communications (Repeal) (Scotland) Bill on 21 June 2017.
 Kelly had described the 2012 legislation as having "completely failed to tackle sectarianism" and as "illiberal" which "unfairly targets football fans", and was "condemned by legal experts, human rights organisations and equality groups".
 Professor Sir Tom Devine previously spoke of the Football Act as "the most illiberal and counterproductive act passed by our young Parliament to date" and a "stain on the reputation of the Scottish legal system for fair dealing".
-Much was made of when a Sheriff described the law as "mince".
+Much was made of when a sheriff described the law as "mince".

-After passing Stage 1 on 25 January 2018, Stage 2 on 27 February and Stage 3 on 15 March, the bill received royal assent on 19 April, repealing the 2012 Act.
+After passing Stage 1 on 25 January 2018, Stage 2 on 27 February and Stage 3 on 15 March, the bill received royal assent on 19 April as the Offensive Behaviour at Football and Threatening Communications (Repeal) (Scotland) Act 2018 (asp 7), repealing the 2012 act.

 Following violent incidents during and after the Old Firm derby (Celtic vs Rangers), on 31 March 2019, David Hamilton, vice-chairman of the Scottish Police Federation, stated that because of the repeal of the act, "some people feel wrongly legitimised to behave in a way that they wouldn’t otherwise behave."
 The issue of sectarian chanting was once again raised in 2024 by Hibernian following its decision to reduce ticket allocations for away fans due to "abhorrent behaviour and chanting" during their Scottish Cup quarter-final match against Rangers.